Cape Ann Holy Week services

 St. John’s Episcopal Church, 48 Middle St., is closed, except for AA meetings.
 Online services are posted on Youtube at stjohnsgloucester.
 Updates, links to services, and more information are available at www.stjohnsgloucester.org.

-St. Paul Lutheran Church in Gloucester is holding services via Zoom for Maundy Thursday, April 1, and Good Friday, April 2, at 7p.m., and Easter Sunday Service, April 4, at 10 a.m.
+St. Paul Lutheran Church in Gloucester is holding services via Zoom for Good Friday, April 2, at 7p.m., and Easter Sunday Service, April 4, at 10 a.m.
 More information may be found www.stpaulcapeann.org and www.facebook.com/lutherancapeann.
 All welcome.
 Questions?
 Call 978-283-6550

 Temple Ahavat Achim in Gloucester remains closed due to the coronavirus pandemic.
 The temple’s Religious School, weekly Torah Study class, morning Shabbat service and Sunday minyan service have moved to the Zoom platform.
 Instructions on how to join the temple’s Zervices may be found at on its homepage, https://www.taagloucester.org/, where details on High Holidays programming, and counting the Omer can also be found.